Brexucabtagene Autoleucel (Tecartus)

 The target dose is 1 x 106CAR-positive viable T cells per kg body weight, with a maximum of 1 x 108CAR-positive viable T cells.

-Aetna considers brexucabtagene autoleucel experimental and investigational for the treatment of solid tumors.
+Aetna considers brexucabtagene autoleucel experimental, investigational, or unproven for the treatment of solid tumors.

 Table: